zyxcompare/DeltaLookup/README.md

 - - - - - - - - - - - - - -

-If an IP shows no results then it is a private address
+If an IP shows no results then it is a private address.

 - - - - - - - - - - - - - -
 (cred to zyfo for helping)